mongodb/specifications/source/unified-test-format/unified-test-format.rst

         return

-      // expected is neither a document nor array assert that actual and expected are the same type assert that actual and expected are equal
+      // expected is neither a document nor array assert that actual and expected are the same type, noting flexible numerics assert that actual and expected are equal

 The rules for comparing documents and arrays are discussed in more detail in